 Blast Away Mildew and Dirt on Grout

-High temperatures and mildew don't go together, so use your clothes steamer to hit mildewed grout in bathroom floors and shower enclosures.
+High temperatures and mildew don't go together, so use your clothes steamer to hit mildewed grout in tiled bathroom floors and shower enclosures.
 The steam will also help to loosen any dirt that has dulled the grout on floors in kitchens and mudrooms.

 Make Windows and Mirrors Sparkle

 Use steam to remove smudges and soil from windows and mirrors.
-Be sure to follow up with a lint-free microfiber cloth or squeegie to avoid streaks.
+Be sure to follow up with a lint-free microfiber cloth or squeegee to avoid streaks.
 You probably won't need to use any other cleaners.

 Detail Your Car Inside and Out